A Contact Topological Glossary for Non-Equilibrium Thermodynamics: Positivity of the thermodynamic paths

-Let us illustrate inequality \eqref{eq-Aincl} in some situations.
-Generally, if the temperature $T$ is the only reduced variable, then $A \geq 0$ whenever the temperature is non-decreasing.
-This is because we always have $S(t) \geq 0$ by the definition (\ref{25feb1104}) of the entropy.
-Similarly, in the ideal gas example considered in Section~\ref{sec:ideal-gas} below, the volume $V$ and the negative pressure~$-P$ are pair-wise conjugate extensive and intensive variables, respectively, and the volume is, of course, always non-negative.
+Back to the discussion on Assumption \ref{assum-red}, look at the ideal gas example considered in Section~\ref{sec:ideal-gas} below.
+Here the volume $V$ and the negative pressure~$-P$ are pair-wise conjugate extensive and intensive variables, respectively, and the volume is, of course, always non-negative.
 Thus, if we reduce the pressure only, the assumption above reads that the pressure is non-increasing.
 On the other hand, in the Curie-Weiss model discussed in Example~\ref{exam-magnetic} and Section~\ref{subsec-mag} below, the magnetization $M$ (dual to the external magnetic field $H$ that is an intensive variable) is an extensive variable that is not necessarily positive.
 In that context, when the external magnetic field is reduced, assumption (\ref{eq-Aincl}) does not directly translate into its monotonicity in time.

 A more general interpretation of \eqref{eq-Aincl} comes from the fact that in an equilibrium it can be written as

 Thus, the first term in the right side of (\ref{eq-Aincl}) is the rate of change of the free energy due to the change in the temperature, while the second term is, in the terminology of \cite{Ja}, the inclusive work done by the system.
 In other words $A$ is {\it the decrement of the free energy due to the change of the reduced intensive variables from} $I$.
 We shall tacitly assume that the same interpretation holds for non-equilibrium processes which are close to equilibrium ones (e.g., for quasi-static processes considered in Section \ref{sec:classify} below).
 For such processes the first part of Assumption \ref{assum-red} can be restated as follows: \be \bal &\hbox{Throughout the process, the reduced variables contribute either a decrease} \\ &\hbox{or no change to the free energy.} \enbal \ee